Everything Material in Material Science

 The foundation for doing that is creation of salient materials data sets that inform the use of AM printed metals for specific applications.

-This webinar was hosted as part of the America Makes Virtual TRX series and includes NSL VP for Science and Technology Development Dr. Ed Herderick, NSL Science and Technology Development Manager David Scannapieco, and Professor Calvin Stewart from The Ohio State University.
+This webinar was hosted as part of the America Makes Virtual TRX series and includes NSL Science and Technology Development Manager David Scannapieco and Professor Calvin Stewart from The Ohio State University.

 3 major topics are covered: Dr. Herderick introduces a perspective on this new paradigm of exponential alloy and process development in metal printing, David Scannpieco discusses the current state of the art for materials testing from powder to part, and Professor Stewart presents his research group work on future developments at their Materials at Extremes (MATX) laboratory.